A new genome-wide study has uncovered a more diverse genetic landscape in Ireland than previous studies have suggested.

 Their findings have “important implications for population-based genetic association studies,” the authors say.
 They encourage others to take into account this new structure when designing future medical genetic association studies.
 Studies that examine rare genetic variation and its association with traits could especially benefit, since these types variants are often less uniformly distributed.

-Byrne noted, “current corrections for population structure in study designs may not adequately account for this within country variation, which may potentially lead to false positive results emerging.”
+In a release published by Science Daily, Byrne noted, “current corrections for population structure in study designs may not adequately account for this within country variation, which may potentially lead to false positive results emerging.”
 He said he and the team “intend to explore this further and identify if this structure should be accounted for in corrections.”